subtle-byte/ghloc/README.md

 To make the response more compact you can use `pretty=false`, e.g. `/someuser/somerepo?pretty=false`.

 There is useful web frontend for this API: https://github.com/pajecawav/ghloc-web (thanks @pajecawav).

-## TODO

-* Use `context.Context`.
-* Add the prioritized tasks-queue for uncached requests?
-Limited number of the tasks are executed concurrently.
-* Investigate impact on performance of the fact the repositories returns large slices.